 Sarah Dionne Woods-LaDue is from Los Angeles, California.
-She started her training at LA County High School for the Arts and moved to San Francisco in 2010 to continue her education at the San Francisco Conservatory of Dance.
-She has had the joy of working and performing with Liss Fain Dance, Crossings, The Foundry, Sharp & Fine, Kristin Damrow & Company, and LEVYdance among others.
-She and her husband, composer & musician Robert Woods-LaDue, are co-conspirators in a research and performance based exploration of music and dance composition.
+She began her training at LA County High School for the Arts and moved to San Francisco in 2010 to continue her education at the San Francisco Conservatory of Dance.
+She has had the joy of working and performing with Liss Fain Dance, Crossings, The Foundry, Sharp & Fine, Kristin Damrow & Company, and LEVYdance, among others.
+She and her husband, composer and musician Robert Woods-LaDue, are co-conspirators in a research and performance based exploration of music and dance composition.
 Together, they were granted the SF Conservatory of Dance's Choreographic Residency Program in the Spring of 2017 and will have their first evening length work premiered at the Berkeley Finnish Hall in June 2018.
-Sarah joined Liss Fain Dance in 2015.
+Sarah joined Liss Fain Dance in 2015. sarah.woods-ladue.com

 MATTHEW ANTAKY, INSTALLATION & LIGHTING DESIGN

-While pursuing a degree in the fine arts in Southern California Mr. Antaky turned his interests to the performing arts and in 1983 moved to San Francisco to study visual and theatrical design at San Francisco State University.
-For nearly 30 years Mr. Antaky has created and collaborated on installations, scenic and lighting designs for all of the performing arts including Dance, Opera, Theater, and Music.
-His work has been seen though out the United States and in many countries around the world.
+While pursuing a degree in the fine arts in Southern California, Mr. Antaky turned his interests to the performing arts and in 1983 moved to San Francisco to study visual and theatrical design at San Francisco State University.
+Since then, and for over thirty years, he has created installations, scenic, lighting and video designs for all of the performing arts including theater, opera, dance, and music.
+His work has been presented throughout the United States and in many countries around the world.